ExclamationLabs/connector-grafana/README.md

 ## Creating a Grafana DataSource

 Grafana Data sources are required to be associated with an Organization.
 As such an organization and a name must be supplied on creation.
-The Connector uses the configuration to supply values for automatically creating a loki datasource when other details are not supplied.
-In this way an administrator can use specific values on creation to specify other types of datasource besides loki.
+The Connector uses the configuration to supply values for automatically creating a loki data source when other details are not supplied.
+In this way an administrator can use specific values on creation to specify other types of data source besides loki.

 See [https://grafana.com/docs/grafana/latest/developers/http_api/data_source/](https://grafana.com/docs/grafana/latest/developers/http_api/data_source/) for details.